jherronplahn/news-sentiment-analysis/README.md

 * On the third and final analysis run, Fox News went from a negative score the prior two times to a positive score.
 The other news outlets didn't fluctuate as much; this might be due to a specific topic Fox News is positively tweeting  about at time of the analysis that other news outlets are not positively tweeting about.

 * These sentiment analysis results are likely to fluctuate greatly, depending on the news that happens within a particular day/week/month.
-An interesting analysis would be to compare news outlet sentiment analysis with top trending news during that time period to see if there is a consistent corrleation on how specific news topics are reported by a particluar news outlet, perhaps revelaing bias.
+An interesting analysis would be to compare news outlet sentiment analysis with top trending news during that time period to see if there is a consistent corrleation on how specific news topics are reported by a particluar news outlet, perhaps revealing bias.

 ```python